Term 2 2018

 THE OCCUPATIONAL THERAPY DEPARTMENT

-We plan to proceed with block therapy again this year as we found this method more beneficial to our learners.
+We are still proceeding with block therapy in the Foundation Phase where possible as we find this method more beneficial to our learners.

 We have a number of therapists who are in the process of broadening their knowledge and qualifications in Sensory Integration therapy.
 We were very fortunate to purchase a SI Test battery, which hopefully will inspire more of our therapists to get their qualification in SI Therapy.
 We feel blessed and privileged to be part of such enthusiasm and good team spirit!

-Our holiday activity book launched in 2016 proved to be extremely popular.
+Our holiday activity book launched in 2016 is still proving to be extremely popular.
 We have replenished our stock which is available from the finance office again.
 It is full of great ideas for parents wishing to give extra stimulation to their children at home.
-Not only was this an incentive for occupying the learners during the holidays, but it also turned out to be a valuable marketing tool for our school.
+Not only is this an incentive for occupying the learners during the holidays, but it also turned out to be a valuable marketing tool for our school.
 We have distributed quite a number of books to our disadvantaged schools, as part of our service as a Resource Center.

-Our next fundraising will be be another Toy Sale, which will be held some time in March.
-Our recipe book, launched in 2011, which also has fun recipes for learners, is still available at the finance office.
+Our next fundraising Toy Sale will be on the !st of June.
+Our recipe book launched in 2011, which also has fun recipes for learners, is still available at the finance office.

 THE SPEECH THERAPY DEPARTMENT